 All things considered, Jump GIS does the basics very well.

 It started as a commercial tool for data conflation.

-Then, it grew into a modest size following and open source project.
+Then, it grew to a modest size following an open source project.

 Even though its functionality is light, developers still support the project.